Luís Filipe Vieira: Presidency of Alverca

-In May 1991, Vieira became president of football club F.C.
-Alverca, a position he held for ten years.
-In May 2001, he suspended his presidency and left the club to join S.L.
-Benfica as an adviser for its SAD, at a time when he was a paying member (sócio) of Benfica rivals Sporting CP and FC Porto, and had made several deals with the latter club as president of Alverca.
+In May 1991, Vieira became president of football club Alverca, a position he held for ten years.
+In May 2001, he suspended his presidency and left the club to join Benfica as an adviser for its SAD, at a time when he was a paying member (sócio) of Benfica rivals Sporting CP and Porto, and had made several deals with the latter club as president of Alverca.

 Presidency of Benfica

 2003–2006

 On 31 October 2003, Vieira was elected 33rd president of Benfica, with 90,47% of the votes of its members, thus succeeding Manuel Vilarinho, who had beaten João Vale e Azevedo in 2000.
 With the support of Vilarinho, Vieira defeated candidates Jaime Antunes and Guerra Madaleno in the club's first use of electronic voting.
 Months later, Benfica won their first trophy in eight years, the Portuguese Cup, with manager José Antonio Camacho.

 On 2 June 2005, Vieira threatened to resign if Benfica did not achieve 300,000 members until October that year.
 With Giovanni Trapattoni as manager in the 2004–05 season, Benfica won the Portuguese League, ending an eleven-year drought.
 In the 2005–06 season, with manager Ronald Koeman, Benfica won the Portuguese Super Cup and reached the quarter-finals of the UEFA Champions League, knocking out defending champions Liverpool.